moose-in-australia/aws-aiml-resource-collection/README.md

 #### MLOps Whitepaper

+\[Whitepaper, 09/21\] [**Machine Learning Best Practices for Public Sector Organizations**](https://d1.awsstatic.com/whitepapers/machine-learning-best-practices-for-public-sector-organizations.pdf)
+This whitepaper outlines some of the challenges for US public sector agencies in adoption and implementation of ML, and provides best practices to address these challenges.
+The target audience for this whitepaper includes executive leaders and agency IT Directors.

 \[Whitepaper, 05/21\] [**Build a Secure Enterprise Machine Learning Platform on AWS**](https://docs.aws.amazon.com/whitepapers/latest/build-secure-enterprise-ml-platform/build-secure-enterprise-ml-platform.html?did)
 This whitepaper helps cloud engineers, security engineers, Machine Learning Ops (MLOps) engineers, and data scientists understand the various components of building a secure enterprise machine learning (ML) platform.
 It provides prescriptive guidance on building a secure ML platform on Amazon Web Services (AWS).